-Layered products documentation
+• Layered products documentation

 Consists of books and other documents that aid in the use of separately licensed products, such as Compaq's C++ product and the TruCluster Server products.
-For more information, see Section 1.6.
+For more information, see Section 1.5.

-1.2 Changes to the Version 5.0A Documentation Set
+1.2 Changes to Version 4.0G Documentation

-With this release of the Tru64 UNIX, the following documentation has been updated:
+With this release of Tru64 UNIX, the following books in the core documentation set have been updated to reflect changes to the operating system: